pedrosecchi67/ImmersedBoundary.jl/README.md

 # ImmersedBoundary.jl

-A comprehensive module for Immersed Boundary Method implementations in Julia.
+A comprehensive module for Immersed Boundary Method implementations in Julia and their parallelization via SIMD GPU computing.

 ## Installation